 Getting older is something we all struggle with, from the thought of our increased age to the aging of our bodies.
 Some feel it in their joints and bones, while others notice their minds starting to slow.
 Aging causes many differences in not just our bodies but also in our brain.
 Fear not, there are some exercises that can help you stay sharp for many years to come.

 As we get older, our cognitive abilities gradually deteriorate.
-A certain amount of cognitive decline is a normal part of ageing.
+A certain amount of cognitive decline is a normal part of aging.
 When getting into your 50’s you can start to see your reasoning skills slow.
-According to research in the British Medical Journal, middle aged patients saw a 3.6 percent decline in reasoning skills over the past 10 years.
+According to research in the British Medical Journal, middle-aged patients saw a 3.6 percent decline in reasoning skills over the past 10 years.

 As you age, your brain will shrink.
 It’s unavoidable.
 According to researchers at the University of California, Davis, there are four factors that can speed up the decline in brain volume.

 Maintaining a healthy diet and exercising on a regular basis can help to avoid this.
 Quitting smoking can always help with a healthier lifestyle and a healthier brain.

 Though we have talked a lot about the effects of an aging brain, you might be confused where the line is between normal aging and a need for serious concern.
 Here are a few examples to ease your mind.
 Finding yourself searching for words is likely normal compared to using the wrong words, for example using the word stove when referring to your table.
 Driving a little slower than you are used to is a normal thing among aging drivers, but if you start to react very slowly behind the wheel, or often miss stop signs and red lights, these could be signs of a bigger problem.
 If you think you may be having an issue be sure to read: What happens if our brain betrays us?